sc250024/spinnaker-installation-helm-halyard/README.md

 Spinnaker is a well-supported open-source product, and hopefully with this guide, you can evaluate and get it running for your own CD needs. ⎈ Happy Helming! ⎈

 I work for Parkbee.
 We develop smart tech.
-Our Mobility Management Solution optimises the use of underutilized parking space to get cars off the street and [KEEP YOUR CITY MOVING](https://keepyourcitymoving.com/).
+Our Mobility Management Solution optimizes the use of underutilized parking space to get cars off the street and [KEEP YOUR CITY MOVING](https://keepyourcitymoving.com/).

 If you're in the Netherlands or the UK, check out [Parkbee's website](https://parkbee.com/) (we're hiring!)